typefaceoff/typefaceoff/.github/CONTRIBUTING.md

 - Performance optimizations
 - Translation improvements

-We appreciate and value all contributions that align with the project's goals.
+We appreciate and value all contributions that align with the project’s goals.

 ## Getting Started for Newcomers

 We encourage newcomers to start their journey by contributing to beginner-friendly issues.
-Look for issues labeled "Good First Issue" in the [issue tracker](https://github.com/your-organization/project-name/issues) to get started easily.
+Look for issues labeled “Good First Issue” in the [issue tracker](https://github.com/your-organization/project-name/issues) to get started easily.

 ## Technical Requirements for Contributions

 When making contributions, please adhere to the following technical requirements:

 - Include relevant tests with each code change.
-- Follow the project's coding conventions and style guidelines.
+- Follow the project’s coding conventions and style guidelines.
 - Ensure your code is compatible with the supported environments and dependencies.

 ## Project Roadmap and Vision

-For an overview of our project's roadmap and vision, refer to [ROADMAP.md](ROADMAP.md) in the repository.
+For an overview of our project’s roadmap and vision, refer to [ROADMAP.md](ROADMAP.md) in the repository.

 ## Project Ground Rules and Expected Behavior

-We expect all contributors to follow our project's code of conduct.
+We expect all contributors to follow our project’s code of conduct.
 You can find the code of conduct in [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ## How to Get in Touch